tractr/boilerplate-hapijs/README.md

 docker-compose run --rm api npm run cmd populate
 ```

-## Documentation

-Once the API is started, you can access http://localhost:3000/docs to browse the documentation.

-## Updates
+#### 3.4 Updates

 If you need to update you data models and re-generate code (using [Hapify](https://www.hapify.io/), you should:

 - 1. Run this command `docker-compose run --rm api npm run cmd setup` to update the MongoDb indexes.
 - 2. Restart the API.

+Please refer to [Hapify Best Practices](https://www.hapify.io/documentation/best-practices) to learn more about Git patches within Hapify Context.

+## Documentation

+Once the API is started, you can access http://localhost:3000/docs to browse the documentation.

 ## Advanced Integration